sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/pg_replication.md

    pub_name = "example_pub"
    ```

 4. To initialize replication, you can use the `init_replication` function.
-A user can use this function to let `dlt` configure Postgres and make it ready for replication.
+A user can use this function to let `data_load_tool` configure Postgres and make it ready for replication.

    ```py
    # requires the Postgres user to have the REPLICATION attribute assigned